FeelsDEX/feels/docs/205_floor_liquidity.md

 # Floor Liquidity (Pool Protocol‑Owned Liquidity) Specification

-This document specifies the design and implementation of the Floor Liquidity system, the Feels protocol's primary Protocol-Owned Market Maker (POMM) strategy.
+This document specifies the design and implementation of the Floor Liquidity system, the Feels protocol's primary Protocol‑Owned Liquidity (POL) strategy at the pool level.

 ## 1. Overview

 The Floor Liquidity system is the core mechanism by which the Feels protocol converts short-term trading activity and staking yield into a long-term, perpetually rising price floor for a token.
 Its primary purpose is to provide a guaranteed, on-chain exit price for token holders against protocol-owned liquidity, ensuring permanent liquidity and building long-term value.

 This system activates after the initial token launch phase is complete.
-It replaces the temporary "staircase" liquidity (used for price discovery) and becomes the foundational, passive market-making strategy for the pool, operating in conjunction with the more active Just-in-Time (JIT) liquidity system.
+It replaces the temporary bonding curve liquidity (used for price discovery) and becomes the foundational, passive market-making strategy for the pool, operating in conjunction with the more active Just-in-Time (JIT) liquidity system.

 ## 2. Core Concepts